22 June 2021 | Position

 Arable land is a limited resource which cannot be expanded at will and is most likely to become even scarcer due to climate change and to protect biodiversity.
-Unless we manage available areas efficiently and with high yields, food supply for a growing world population cannot be secured.
-Modern agriculture allows food production even under the most difficult conditions.
+Food supply for a growing world population cannot be secured unless we manage available areas efficiently and with high yields.
+Modern agriculture allows food to be grown even under the most difficult conditions.

-In Germany, modern agriculture produces twice the yield per hectare in major crops compared to organic farming which refrains from using mineral fertilisers and most synthetic pesticides.
-Furthermore, modern farming methods emit much less greenhouse gas per unit of food produced.
+In Germany, modern agriculture produces twice the yield per hectare in major crops as organic farms, which refrain from using mineral fertilisers and most synthetic pesticides.
+Furthermore, the more efficient management methods result in fewer greenhouse gas emissions per unit.

 THE VCI IS CALLING FOR THE FOLLOWING

-It takes a holistic strategy to effectively counter the impacts of climate change and biodiversity losses and to resolve the conflicting goals that come with them.
-Modern agriculture provides the urgently needed methods for an efficient and sustainable management of scarce resources.
-Innovations from the chemical and biotechnology industry should be assessed on a purely scientific basis and made available to farmers – instead of being stigmatised.
+We need a holistic strategy to effectively counter the impacts of climate change and biodiversity losses, and to resolve the conflicted goals that come with them.
+Modern agriculture employs urgently needed methods to manage scarce resources efficiently and sustainably.
+Innovations from the chemical and biotechnology industry need to be assessed on a purely scientific basis and made available to farmers rapidly.

-- Speed up network expansion in rural areas to use the potentials of digitalisation
+- Accelerate network expansion in rural areas as a means of harnessing the potential of digitalisation

 For questions or suggestions, please feel free to contact us.